-A description of the risks and uncertainties associated with our business is set forth below.
+Investing in our Class A common stock involves a high degree of risk.
 You should carefully consider the risks and uncertainties described below, together with all of the other information in this Quarterly Report on Form 10-Q, including the section titled Management's Discussion and Analysis of Financial Condition and Results of Operations and the condensed consolidated financial statements and related notes.
 The risks and uncertainties described below are not the only ones we face.
 Additional risks and uncertainties that we are unaware of or that we deem immaterial may also become important factors that adversely affect our business.
 If any of the following risks occur, our business, operating results, financial condition and future prospects could be materially and adversely affected.
 In that event, the market price of our Class A common stock could decline, and you could lose part or all of your investment.